How to Help Children Cope with Sensory Sensitivity

 • Enjoys smearing foods and other messy substances on surfaces

 For under-sensitive children, introducing them to items that are okay to manipulate and smear like Play-Doh, putty, or cornstarch and water can help calm them.
-Slimes and sensory bins are a great way to stimulate sensory for sensitive children, and recipes are easy to find online.
+Slimes and sensory bins are a great way to stimulate tactile sensations, and recipes are easy to find online.
 Also, consider finding alternative items to chew on, such as straws, hard sweets, or latex-free tubes.

 We are always prepared to help identify areas of concern and develop a program to meet your child’s personal needs.
 If you are interested in learning more about our therapy services, contact us today and schedule a tour or evaluation.